emaimona/PMI_projectwork/README.md

 If the data is input incorrectly 3 times the applications closes automatically.
 In case the user forgot the credentials he can request it to the administrator of the system.

 ### Student menu
-- Once you are logged in as a student, the user can:
+Once you are logged in as a student, the user can:
-  1 - Consult personal data.
+- Consult personal data.
-  2 - Consult registered courses.
+- Consult registered courses.
-  3 - Report an issue.
+- Report an issue.
-  4 - Change your password.
+- Change your password.
-  5 - Logout.
+- Logout.
-  6 - Exit.
+- Exit.

 ![Student Map](./src/main/resources/img/student.png)

 ### Professor Menu
-- Once you are logged in as a Professor, the user can:
+Once you are logged in as a Professor, the user can:
-1. - Consult personal data.
+- Consult personal data.
-2. - Consult attributed subjects.
+- Consult attributed subjects.
-3 - Report an issue.
+- Report an issue.
-4 - Change your password.
+- Change your password.
-5 - Logout.
+- Logout.
-6 - Exit.
+- Exit.

 ![Prodessor Map](./src/main/resources/img/professor.png)

 ###Administrator Menu
+Here is where the magic happens, that is the administration of the entire system is done here.
-1 - Open an account.
+- Open an account.
-2 - Update an account.
+- Update an account.
-3 - Manage a Course.
+- Manage a Course.
-4 - Manage a Subject.
+- Manage a Subject.
-5 - Consult accounts.
+- Consult accounts.
-6 - Consult courses.
+- Consult courses.
-7 - Consult subjects.
+- Consult subjects.
-8 - Read Professor issues.
+- Read Professor issues.
-9 - Read Students issues.
+- Read Students issues.
-10 - Resume of the System.
+- Resume of the System.
-11 - Logout.
+- Logout.
-12 - Exit.
+- Exit.

 ![Administrator Map](./src/main/resources/img/admin.png)

-Show it works once
 ### Terms

+## Structure
+#Structure of the XML files:
+#Structure of the Functions files:

 ## Conventions:
 Whenever a new user is registered, its default status is Passive.
 In case of a Professor, the status automatically changes whenever a subject is assigned to him, for Students, conversally, whenever he is registered into a course.

-#Structure of the XML files:
-#Structure of the Functions files:

-12 April, 2022
+> 12 April, 2022
-Maimona Emanuel Nzinga
+> Maimona Emanuel Nzinga
-University of Pécs
+> University of Pécs